IngeborgArdoe/training/academy/case-description-fs.md

 # Facility Management
+**SESSION BY INSTRUCTOR:** *The instructor will start off by giving you a brief introduction to the topic, but this page will serve as a reference if you wish to lookup some information during the course.*

 Throughout the course material, we will be working within a Property Management environment.
 We have a base solution in Genus, and will expand functionality and user interfaces to provide Facility Services to property tenants.
 Facility services typically provide tools to support property functionality, safety and infrastructure.
 It often includes, but is not limited to, fire safety, cleaning services, operating cafeterias, custodial services and servicing property infrastructure.